Girindra Mukerji: Leaving California, and return to India

-In 1907, the Berkeley Daily Gazette reported that Mukerji was to "return to his home to take the chair of agriculture at the Calcuttat (sic) University."
+In 1907, the Berkeley Daily Gazette and San Francisco Examiner reported that Mukerji was to take the chair of agriculture at Calcutta University.

 Mukerji left for New York City in March 1908, where he was associated with the Society for the Advancement of India, supporting Indian students.
 He worked with Myron Phelps, a supporter of Indian freedom; a London Daily Express article critical of the Indian freedom movement described Mukerji as a "clever Hindu agitator" and Phelps' "major-domo."
 By 1909, he was living in Massachusetts, developing ideas to create a new library in India.
 He would later stay at Sister Nivedita's apartment in London.

 Sarangadhar Das wrote that after graduating from UC Berkeley in 1908, Mukerji "worked as the Superindending (sic) Chemist in a sugar factory in Porto Rico, Cuba, and now is employed in the Bengal National College."

 British surveillance records from 1911 placed Mukerji in the "mills of Cawnpore, United Provinces," where he was "still carrying on, although quite secretly, his agitation against Britain," while remaining in correspondence with students at UC Berkeley.

 In 1914, the Hindusthanee Student reported that he was "prospecting in the Central Provinces."